joe-speedboat/workshop.ansible/03 Getting Started.md

 ### ansible-galaxy
 Is a command to manage Ansible roles in shared repositories, the default of which is Ansible Galaxy _https://galaxy.ansible.com_.

+Lets see if we can find some content from [uniQconsulting ag](https://www.uniqconsulting.ch)?

 ansible-inventory
 ansible-playbook
 ansible-test